Indirect Costs Explained/DCAA Compliance

-The first item that must be mastered is to be clear on the definition of direct cost and indirect cost.
+The first item that must be mastered is to be clear the definition of direct cost and indirect cost.
 Once defined the contractor must consistently code these costs direct and indirect.
 Keep in mind contractor definitions and accounting practices drive direct vs. indirect, not government officials.
 A direct cost is any cost that is identifiable to one and only one cost objective.
 It normally is required or necessary for contract performance.
-The term cost objective is a regulatory term that can include a contract, a project, a task, a contract line item.
-It also includes individual indirect projects such as bid and proposal or an independent research and development project.
+The term cost objective is a regulatory term that can include a contract, a project, a task, or a contract line item.
+It also includes individual indirect projects such as bids and proposals or independent research and development projects.
 A common example of a direct cost is a material or equipment item purchased exclusively for one cost objective.
 Or the time spent by an employee working on one cost objective.
 Indirect costs are all costs that are not identifiable or incurred for the benefit of one cost objective.
-A good example is a manager who oversees many contracts where it would be difficult to identify his/her time to each project.
-Another is an equipment item that is used on multiple projects but would be difficult to split the costs between projects.
+A good example is a manager who oversees many contracts where it would be difficult to identify his/her time for each project.
+Another example would be a piece of mining equipment purchased through online auction sites like Grays (click here to learn more) or similar sources that is used on multiple projects but would be difficult to split the costs among projects.
 These costs are charged to indirect cost accounts.

 Once these definitions are defined by the contractor then it is a matter of consistently coding or charging costs to either direct to cost objectives or to indirect accounts.
 This consistency is crucial.
-Failure to meet this consistency principle is a guaranteed failure and problems with DCAA.
-Also it will distort your indirect rates as well.
+Failure to meet this consistency principle is a guaranteed failure and problem with DCAA.
+Also, it will distort your indirect rates as well.

 II.
 Indirect Cost Pools